nus-cs2103-AY2122S1/tp/docs/UserGuide.md

-Assessment | Assessment name can be any alphanumeric words. | `Practical Assessment 2` Score | Score is in percentage, recorded up to 2 decimal places. | `67.75` Tag | Tag can be a single alphanumeric word. | `Beginner1`
+Assessment | Assessment name can be any alphanumeric words. | `Practical Assessment 2` Score | Score is in percentage, recorded up to 2 decimal places. | `67.75` Tag | Tag can be a single alphanumeric word. | `Beginner1` Alias | Command alias can be a single alphanumeric word. | `addstu1`

 [Return to Table of Contents](#table-of-contents)